Draeken/recipe-manager/apps/recipes-manager/README.md

     }
   }],
   steps: [{
-    precondition: { //what if the condition varies greatly depending of which procedure is chose?
+    precondition: { //what if the condition varies greatly depending of which procedure is chose? - dependsOn -> after a step is done -> use operation's time cost
       ref: conditionRef,
+      dependsOn: [stepIndex]
-      time: 3600, (s) //aproximation
+      time: 3600, (s) //aproximation, maybe should be included in condition obj and determined with args
       args: []
     },
     inputs: [{